skybrud/Skybrud.PropertyEditors/README.md

 Property editor for managing a collection of links.
 Depending on it's prevalues, this editor can work both as a multi link picker or a single link picker.
 A prevalue also lets you set wether the links should be displayed in a simple list or in a table with more details.

+**Notice:** The link picker has now been moved to it's own repository/package.
+It is recommended to use new new link picker package instead: https://github.com/skybrud/Skybrud.LinkPicker

 ### Notify Page
 DataEdtior to handle mails send out to subscribers of a certain page.
 Yet to be done: isolate mailmessage in either .config-file or Umbraco Backoffice